pylint-dev/pylint/doc/contribute.rst

 Please take the time to check if it is already in the issue tracker at https://github.com/pycqa/pylint

-If you can not find it in the tracker, create a new issue there or discuss your problem on the code-quality@python.org mailing list.
+If you cannot find it in the tracker, create a new issue there or discuss your problem on the code-quality@python.org mailing list.

 The code-quality mailing list is also a nice place to provide feedback about